 HostGator is no different.

-The dashboard of your cPanel will look something like the picture below.
-The look and feel may sometimes change as hosting companies may choose a different look.
+The dashboard of your HostGator cPanel will look something like the image below.
+The look and feel may sometimes look different.
 However, the basic functionalities will always remain the same.

 - Hit the search bar on the top.

 - Click on the search result to visit the QuickInstall page.